-More than ever, great managing is a matter of intense understanding of each unique individual - knowing their abilities, their aspirations and how they work make money a non-issue than it has to be.
+More than ever, great managing is a matter of intense understanding of each unique individual - knowing their abilities, their aspirations and how they work best.
+Success on this rule is critical for achieving all the others.

+2. make money a non-issue

-Money isn't everything, It only gets you so far.
-But companies that mishandle this emotional area will make it a bigger deal help them thrive others.
+Money isn't everything.
+It only gets you so far.
+But companies that mishandle this emotional area will make it a bigger deal than it has to be.